-This process is very involved and includes carefully studying your competitors in order to understand which keywords their website may (or may not) be ranking for on page one in the search engines.
+This process is very involved and includes carefully studying your competitors to understand which keywords their website may (or may not) be ranking for on page one in the search engines.

 Step Three: Content Creation & Optimization

 Once we have a nice list of keywords that your target demographic is searching for in your local area, we begin creating content around those keywords.
-Oftentimes this content takes the form of pages on your website.
-However, sometimes videos are made for the purposes of ranking in the search engines.
+Often this content takes the form of pages on your website.
+However, sometimes videos are made to rank in the search engines.

-For the content created we ensure that it is properly optimized.
-This includes (but is not limited to) making sure that the keywords we found are in specific areas on the content being created…
+For the content created we ensure that it is adequately optimized; this includes (but is not limited to) making sure that the keywords we found are in specific areas of the content created.

 - Page title

 - Meta description

 - First 100 words of the content

 Step Four: Build Local Links